 Clients expect commercial and pragmatic advice, which can only be borne from a true understanding of the marketplace.
 And with a 70-strong sector-focused team including former biochemists, geneticists, microbiologists, pharmacists and secondees to the DH, it's exactly what the team delivers.
 Drawing on substantial private sector experience it provides NHS and local authority clients with commercially astute advice.

 Public sector understanding is boosted by substantial in-house experience.
 Bleddyn Rees spent four years as general counsel to the Commercial Directorate of the Department of Health.
-New partner Robert Breedon also has a first-rate healthcare CV, previously providing consultancy services to various in-house legal teams, including the DH.
+Partner Robert Breedon also has a first-rate healthcare CV, previously providing consultancy services to various in-house legal teams, including the DH.

 From strategic advice through to joint ventures, social enterprises, procurement support and employment-related advice, the team is helping the UK Government offer greater choice and flexibility in the provision of healthcare.
 It provides practical, timely alerts on major sector developments such as the Health Bill, and hosts seminar events where its experts share insight into the ever-evolving healthcare landscape.
 Internationally, it is advising on a wide range of programmes and structures.